safe-global/safe-docs/pages/sdk-api-kit/reference.md

 ### `getMessage`

-Get a message using safe message hash
+Returns a message from its hash.

 ```typescript
 const message: SafeMessage = await apiKit.getMessage(safeMessageHash)